 One of the most popular tools is Tailwind, which helps you schedule pins based on defined time slots, similar to how you’d schedule your posts for Facebook or Twitter.
 You can also join Tailwind Tribes to share your pins with other people who are looking for relevant content to post to their boards.

 When growth is your goal, numbers are your friend.
-There are a few ways you can identify new avenues to grow your account using Pinterest’s analytics.
+There are a few ways you can identify new ways to grow your account using Pinterest’s analytics.

 - Pins with high impressions are getting seen by a lot of people, but if the other two numbers are low, it’s not driving them to take action.